 Ditch the plastic straws for sustainable living

-There have been many growing concerns over how harmful plastic is to the environment.
+Over the last few years, there have been many growing concerns over how harmful plastic is to the environment.
 Not to mention the sheer volume of plastic drinking straws that have been discarded inappropriately on a daily basis around the world.

 These little beauties are easy to clean, they don’t taint your drink and they are safe to use.
 They do not leak chemicals into your drinks and frankly, they just look classy.